feldera/feldera/CONTRIBUTING.md

 - Create a topic branch from where you want to base your work
 - Make commits of logical units
 - Make sure your commit messages are in the proper format (see below)
-- Push your changes to a topic branch in your fork of the repository
+- Push your changes to a topic branch in the vmware repository or a fork if you don't have commit access to vmware (the reason that pushing directly to the vmware repo is preferred is because then CI will be able to add benchmark results to the PR in the comments).
 - Submit a pull request

 Example: